Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

 }
 ```
 ### Case 3
-* Whenever we are assigning one array to another array, the dimensions must be matched.
+* Whenever we are *assigning one array to another array*, the *dimensions must be matched*.
 For example, in the place of 1D int array, we should provide 1D array only.
 If we are trying to provide any other dimension, then we will get compile time error.
 ```java
 public class Temp {
     public static void main(String[] args) {